Los Medallistas

-Los Medallistas is a Colombian drama television series produced Caracol Televisión that premiered on 8 February 2023.
+Los Medallistas (English title: Golden Dreams) is a Colombian drama television series produced Caracol Televisión that aired from 8 February 2023 to 15 May 2023.
 The show is produced by Juan Carlos Villamizar, and directed by Luis Orjuela, Juan Carlos Vásquez, and Mónica Cifuentes.
 The series is based on real events about the lives of three athletes who achieved Olympic Glory.
-It stars the Venezuelan actor José Ramón Barreto, and Colombian actress Paola Valencia, and Mayra Luna.
+It stars José Ramón Barreto, Paola Valencia, and Mayra Luna.

 Plot

 The series follows the lives, struggles and achievements of Yuri Alvear (Mayra Luna), Ingrit Valencia (Paola Valencia) and Óscar Muñoz (José Ramón Barreto), three Olympic medalists born in different regions of Colombia and from families of limited economic resources.